koraytugay/webpack-hangman/README.md

 - Once the bundle is generated, open `index.html`

 Previously simply opening the `index.html` was not working since the script was of type module.
 It is not the case anymore.

+## Introducing watch
+- Add `"watch": "webpack --mode development --watch"` to `scripts`
+- Run `npm run watch`
+- Open `index.html` again

+Now whenever you make a change in your JS file, simply reload the application, and they will be in effect.
+No need to bundle everytime.